Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 c.
 Digital self-contained mainstream CO2 serial kit sets.

-The MULTI socket does not mean flexibility because you can only do one of the above parameter at any one time.
+The MULTI-parameter socket does not mean flexibility because you can only do one of the above parameter at any one time.
 Using three dedicated sockets is a far superior proposal; why suffer pain of two missing sockets to gain use of one flexible socket?
+It is illogical because the manufacturer just wants to use the Smart Cables.

 Life Scope-i does not have enough connector sockets

-The use of a MULTI socket is self-contradictory from the start.
-We have to ask why is the monitor avoiding the use of MULTI socket to access the Temperature hardware if sharing a socket is preferred capability?
-This is a slap on the face for proposing use of Smart Cables on a bedside monitor!
+The use of a MULTI-parameter socket is self-contradictory from the start.
+We have to ask why is the monitor avoiding the use of MULTI-parameter socket to access the Temperature hardware if sharing a socket is preferred capability?
+This is a slap on the face for anyone proposing use of Smart Cables on a bedside monitor!

 The two blocks of patient monitoring hardware in the Life Scope BSM-2301 bedside monitor are:

-(BLOCK A) The hardware using dedicated sockets and ordinary cables:
+(The hardware make use of dedicated sockets and ordinary cables)

 - 1-ch TEMP